 Migraine induced by hypoxia: an MRI spectroscopy and angiography study.
 BRAIN 2016: 139; 723–737 | 723.
 Nanna Arngrim,1 Henrik Winther Schytz,1 Josefine Britze,1 Faisal Mohammad Amin,1 ark Bitsch Vestergaard,2 Anders Hougaard,1 Frauke Wolfram,2 Patrick J. H. de Koning,3 Karsten S. Olsen,4

 The ability of low oxygen conditions to trigger migraines in such a high percentage of women was astonishing.
 Why?
-Because until this study showed up it’s been difficult to intentionally trigger a migraine in the lab.
+Because, historically, it’s been very difficult to intentionally trigger a migraine in the lab.
 The oxygen levels the researchers subjected their subjects to was quite low but it did suggest that hypoxia may play a role in triggering migraines.

 How was it doing that?
 It’s long been known that small dilations of the blood vessels in the brain occur during a migraine.
 These researchers showed that hypoxia did indeed cause those arteries to dilate – but in both the healthy controls and the migraineurs.
 Since the amount of dilation was no larger in the migraineurs than in the healthy controls it wasn’t clear that enlarged blood vessels were behind the migraines.